codeinpink/jekyll-portfolio-generator/README.md

 ```

 ## Using Projects in Templates
-If you want to include your projects in your `index.html` or `portfolio.index`,
+If you want to include your projects in your `index.html` or `portfolio.html`,
 you can access your projects like this:

 ```